A-kly/School-Vault/PSYCH 258/Topic 1 - Introduction to Cognitive Psychology.md

 ### Ancient Greek Philosophers

 - basic assumptions
 	- the world can be understood and predicted
-- ------ are part of the world
+	- ==People== are part of the world
 	- explanations should be of this world (not magical)
 - Plato (b.428? - d.348?
 BCE):
-- **-----------**: knowledge is obtained via thinking and logical analysis
+- **Rati**: knowledge is obtained via thinking and logical analysis
 - Aristotle (b.384 - d.322 BCE):
 - **----------**: knowledge is acquired through experience and observation